 Statewide Super may use your TFN to identify you as a member or to liaise with other parties in order to locate you, allocate contributions or pay benefits subject to the requirements of current legislation.

 Statewide Super will not trade, rent or sell your personal information to any third parties but we, or other related entities and business partners, may use your personal information to tell you about other products and services Statewide Super or its related entities or business partners may provide.
 We will provide you with the opportunity to opt out of any future marketing campaigns at the time of contacting you.
 We will only use or disclose sensitive information for the purpose of direct marketing if you consent to use or disclosure of the information for that purpose.

-If you do not wish to be sent direct marketing information or do not wish to participate in market research that Statewide Super conducts, please submit the ‘Opt out of marketing information’ form at the bottom of this page, email email@example.com or call Client Services on 1300 65 18 65.
+If you do not wish to be sent direct marketing information or do not wish to participate in market research that Statewide Super conducts, please email email@example.com or call Member Services on 1300 65 18 65.

 Who could we disclose your personal information to?

 Where personal information is disclosed there are strict controls in place to ensure the information is held, used and disclosed in accordance with the APPs.

 The types of external organisations to which we often disclose your personal information include: